utsavkarkee/photosync/docs/docs/developer/setup.md

 If you only want to do web development connected to an existing, remote backend, follow these steps:

-1. Build the Immich SDK - `cd open-api/typescript-sdk && npm i && npm run build && cd -`
+1. Build the  Photosync  SDK - `cd open-api/typescript-sdk && npm i && npm run build && cd -`
 2. Enter the web directory - `cd web/`
 3. Install web dependencies - `npm i`
 4. Start the web development server